srividyaky/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 The key word `COLUMN` is noise and can be omitted.

 When a column is added with `ADD COLUMN`, all existing rows in the table are initialized with the column's default value, or `NULL` if no `DEFAULT` clause is specified.
-Adding a column with a non-null default or changing the type of an existing column will require the entire table and indexes to be rewritten.
-As an exception, if the `USING` clause does not change the column contents and the old type is either binary coercible to the new type or an unconstrained domain over the new type, a table rewrite is not needed, but any indexes on the affected columns must still be rebuilt.
-Table and/or index rebuilds may take a significant amount of time for a large table; and will temporarily require as much as double the disk space.
+Adding a column with a non-null default or changing the type of an existing column in an Append-Optimized, Column-Oriented table or an Append-Optimized table does not require rewriting the entire table and its indexes.
+See the table in this section for details on which Data Definition Language (DDL) types can skip table rewrites for various table types.

 Adding a `CHECK` or `NOT NULL` constraint requires scanning the table to verify that existing rows meet the constraint, but does not require a table rewrite.